nyunAI/SFSD-LLM/README.md

 # Surgical Feature-Space Decomposition of LLMs: Why, When and How?
 This repository contains the code for our paper: [Surgical Feature-Space Decomposition of LLMs: Why, When and How?](https://www.arxiv.org/pdf/2405.13039).
-The paper was published in [Association for Computational Linguistics (ACL)], [2024]
+The paper was published in Association for Computational Linguistics (ACL), [2024] by [Arnav Chavan](https://sites.google.com/view/arnavchavan/), [Nahush Lele](https://www.linkedin.com/in/nahush-lele-a06826204/), and [Deepak Gupta](https://dkgupta90.github.io/)
 To reproduce results:

 **Step 1 :**